luxfi/LPs/LPs/lp-0850-esg-standards-alignment-matrix.md

 This LP provides a comprehensive mapping between Lux Network's ESG framework (LP-800) and established global standards including GRI, SASB, TCFD/ISSB, UN SDGs, ISO certifications, and blockchain-specific frameworks.
 This matrix enables stakeholders, auditors, and partners to understand how Lux's disclosures align with their reporting requirements.

+## Motivation

+Different stakeholders require different reporting frameworks.
+Without clear standards mapping:
+1. **Institutional investors** cannot integrate Lux into ESG-mandated portfolios
+2. **Auditors** cannot efficiently verify compliance
+3. **Partners** cannot assess alignment with their own frameworks
+4. **Regulators** cannot confirm compliance with emerging disclosure requirements

+This LP serves as the Rosetta Stone between Lux's internal ESG framework and the global standards ecosystem.
+It reduces friction for all stakeholders who need to understand our sustainability posture in their own terms.

 ## Purpose

 External stakeholders require confidence that our ESG claims are: